UK Financial Services, regulations and ethics Demo

 Five years in relation to MiFID business and three years in any other case.

-Firms must provide their retail and professional clients with a client agreement, which is sometimes referred to as a ‘Terms of Business’ document.
-The purpose of the document is to ensure that the client is fully aware of who they are dealing with, the service they will receive, the procedures involved in the process and the costs involved.
+Firms must provide their retail and professional clients with a client agreement.
+The purpose of the document is to ensure that the client is fully aware of whom they are dealing with, the service they will receive, the procedures involved in the process and the costs involved.

 This agreement must be given to the client prior to conducting any investment business for retail clients or immediately after where the agreement was concluded at a distance (e.g. over the telephone).

 Shortened demo course.
-See details at foot of page....t.
+See details at foot of page....following information:

 The firm’s regulatory status